-1. Curriculum Review, Teaching, and the Recruitment and Mentoring of Minors
+1. Curriculum Review, Teaching, and the Recruitment and Mentoring of Majors Minors

 2. Research, Development, and Advancement

-Combining research and development with activism, this committee works to find and create new avenues for research and publication in women’s and gender studies, while encouraging those women and men interested in such studies to develop academic and leadership skills and assume leadership positions.
-Working closely with the director of Women’s and Gender Studies and all other committees, they consider how to realize the program’s short and long term goals, create ways to generate and sustain interest in developing funds through grant proposals and foundation support, and advocate for the future of women’s and gender studies and for diversity in leadership within the university and beyond.
+Combining research and development with activism, this committee works to find and create new avenues for research and publication in Women’s, Gender, and Sexuality studies, while encouraging those women and men interested in such studies to develop academic and leadership skills and assume leadership positions.
+Working closely with the chair of Women’s, Gender, and Sexuality studies and all other committees, they consider how to realize the department’s short and long term goals, create ways to generate and sustain interest in developing funds through grant proposals and foundation support, and advocate for the future of women’s and gender studies and for diversity in leadership within the university and beyond.
 Members of this group seek to advance the role of women and minority leaders on our university campus with some of the following directives: nominate women and minorities for leadership positions within the university; provide opportunities for women and minorities to attend leadership development conferences and seminars; and work to establish a collegial and safe campus for all.
 This committee strives to form alliances with and collaborate with academic leaders at neighboring colleges and universities.
 In 2005 they established a series of faculty colloquia, open to all faculty members at Wake Forest in order to celebrate scholarly research and activism in women’s and gender studies.

 3. Campus Connections